tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Datasets.md

       ![Demo](./images/datasetcreate2.png)

-4. On the Select Schema page search for "Transactions Schema <your-assigned-number>" then select the schema and hit Next
+4. On the Select Schema page search for "Bookings Schema <your-assigned-number>" then select the schema and hit Next

       ![Demo](./images/datasetschema.png)

 3. Next, to configure the dataset we need to give it a name.
-Please name your dataset "Transactions Dataset <your-assigned-number>' and give it the same description
+Please name your dataset "Bookings Dataset <your-assigned-number>' and give it the same description

       ![Demo](./images/datasetname.png)